E-Safety (Online Safety)

 Key Stage 2

 We follow a similar pattern of e-safety lessons as in Key Stage 1.
-However these lessons develop a deeper understanding of previously taught knowledge and skills as well as introducing new concepts and knowledge in online gaming and shopping, risks and precautions when downloading from the internet, awareness of digital foot print.
+However these lessons develop a deeper understanding of previously taught knowledge and skills as well as introducing new concepts and knowledge in online gaming and shopping, risks and precautions when downloading from the internet, and awareness of their digital foot print.

 What can you do at home?